 How often does Amex savings compound?

 Amex personal savings deposits compound interest daily.
 Your interest earnings are posted to your account each month.

-How Do I Make an American Express Savings Deposit?
+How do I make an American Express savings deposit?

 To deposit funds to your American Express Personal Savings Account, you’ll have to transfer funds from your external bank (for example, from your Chase checking account) into your personal savings account.
 It appears that an external bank transfer is the only way to deposit money into your American Express Personal Savings account.

-So, is American Express Personal Savings the Right Choice for Me?
+Is American Express Personal Savings the Right Choice for Me?